Making complex data actionable: redesigning the lead journey timeline

 Right: a chronological journey summary

 This created a scannable overview and aligned with how data is presented across the rest of the product.
-I also added quick links to help users jump directly to relevant sections.
+I also added quick links, allowing users to jump directly to relevant sections.

 Clarify cause-and-effect relationships

-Previously, each web session appeared as a separate line item.
-A single user journey could show multiple disconnected entries, forcing users to manually piece together what led to a conversion.
-I grouped related sessions into a single, chronological unit and visually connected them to the resulting interaction.
+Previously, a single lead journey could appear as disconnected entries, forcing users to piece together what drove a conversion.
+I grouped related sessions and visually connected them to the eventual contact, turning scattered events into a coherent narrative and making attribution easier to understand at a glance.

 Instead of: page visit → page visit → page visit → call

-Users now see: these visits → led to this call
+Users now see: these page visits → led to this call

 Improve readability and navigation

-Users reported losing track of dates and times while scrolling.
-To address this, I increased timestamp visibility throughout and added a collapsible view to reduce noise, so critical moments stayed prominent.
-These changes made the timeline easier to scan while preserving access to detailed data.
+Users often lose track of dates and times while scrolling.
+To address this, I made timestamps more visible and added a collapsible view to reduce noise and keep key moments easy to scan without losing detail.

 Contextual onboarding - and the tradeoff

-This introduced a tension: driving feature adoption without turning the page into a promotional surface.
-To manage this, I established a “two-at-a-time” rule, ensuring users never saw more than two onboarding prompts simultaneously, and partnered with Product to limit total variations.
-This forced prioritization and ensured the experience remained focused and useful.
+The challenge was driving adoption without turning the page into a promotional surface.
+I established a “two-at-a-time” rule so users never saw more than two onboarding prompts at once, and partnered with Product to cap variations.
+This kept the experience focused and useful.

 Outcomes